Cost and Coverage

 Frequently asked questions (FAQs) about cost and coverage

-Coverage varies depending on your insurance plan.
-If you are unsure about your plan coverage or anticipated costs, please contact your insurance provider.
+If you are unsure about your coverage or anticipated costs, please contact your insurance plan.

-If your insurance denies coverage, Genomind may file an appeal to pursue coverage on your behalf with your insurance company.
-We may need to contact you or your physician during the appeal process, and we won’t bill you for services not allowed by your insurance company.
+We do not bill you for services not allowed or denied by your insurance plan.
+If your insurance plan denies coverage, Genomind will file an appeal to pursue coverage on your behalf with your insurance plan.
+We may need to contact you or your provider during the appeal process for additional information.

-An Explanation of Benefits (EOB) statement is not a bill from Genomind and is generated by your insurance company.
-Each time your insurance company processes a claim submitted by you or your healthcare provider, you will receive an Explanation of Benefits (EOB) statement to explain how they process the claim.
-An EOB explains how your benefits cover the particular claim.
-It includes the date you received the service, the amount billed, the amount covered, the amount your insurance company paid, the amount credited toward any deductible, and any balance you may be responsible for paying the provider.
+An Explanation of Benefits (EOB) statement is not a bill from Genomind and is generated by your insurance plan.
+Each time your insurance company processes a claim submitted by you or your healthcare provider, you will receive an Explanation of Benefits (EOB) statement to explain how your claim was processed.
+An EOB explains how your benefitscover the service provider’s claim.
+It includes the date you received the service, the amount billed, the amount covered, the amount your insurance plan paid, the amount credited toward any deductible, and any balance you may be responsible for paying the provider.
 If you receive an EOB and have questions about it, please contact your insurance provider.

-- Sign the back of the check and write “Payable to Genomind, Inc.” under your signature.
+- Endorse the check – sign the back of the reimbursement check you received from your insurance, and print “Payable to Genomind” underneath your signature.

 Attn: Billing Department

-A prior authorization is not a guarantee of coverage, so even if a prior authorization is obtained, you may still be responsible for an out-of-pocket cost.
+Even if prior authorization is obtained, you may still be responsible for an out-of-pocket cost.

 We accept all major credit and debit cards, as well as HSA and FSA.
-We do not accept checks or money orders for out-of-pocket payments.
+Genomind has partnered with Affirm to assist patients with payment options.
+We do not accept checks or money orders.

 To me, using this service is a no-brainer.
 It can save time, money, and angst on appointments and medications that aren’t likely to work for you because of the way you’re hard-wired.